kaarthickramamoorthy/BlogApp/README.md

 - By default, Spring uses Form based Authentication and it prompts a /login page when we try to access any endpoint
 - This form based authentication is useful (belong to) only in web applications
 - We will see how **to enable Basic authentication to secure our endpoints**

-Form Based authentication

 - Add a Config class that extends WebSecurityConfigurerAdapter & override configure(httpSecurity) method
 - In Basic authentication, when user tries to access any endpoint through browser, it will popup a window instead of redirecting to /login page
-- If accessed through Postman, add Authorization as Basic and add username & password
+- If accessed through Postman, choose Authorization as Basic and add username & password
 - Postman adds encoded string in Header section (Authorization Basic <Base64 encoded>)
 - The authorization header will be automatically generated when you send the request
 - Disadvantage of Basic authentication is, we have to send Authorization header in every request

+So far username and password is used from the application.properties file for both Form and Basic Authentication.
+Now we will see how to use InMemory authentication with couple of users

+**In Memory Authentication**

+Removed user configuration from application.properties file Provided implementation for UserDetails interface - InMemoryUserDetailsManager as the implementation (Added 2 users in WebSecurityConfigurerAdapter) added antMatcher to permit all GET requests
+Added EnableMethodLevelSecurity annotation to enable only Admin users to access POST, PUT , DELETE by adding @PreAuthorize("hasRole('ADMIN'))
+Added passwordEncoder